-California's regulations prohibiting the commercial sale of new models of semiautomatic pistols that lack a magazine-disconnect mechanism (MDM), chamber-load indicator (CLI), or microstamping capability are constitutional under the approach to Second Amendment cases established in New York State Rifle & Pistol Ass'n v.
+California's Unsafe Handgun Act ("UHA")-including its magazine-disconnect mechanism ("MDM"), chamber-load indicator ("CLI)", microstamping, and roster removal requirements-is constitutional under the approach to Second Amendment cases established in New York State Rifle & Pistol Ass'n v.
 Bruen, 142 S. Ct.
 2111 (2022), for the reasons set out in the State's Brief ("State Br.").
 Everytown submits this amicus brief to expand on four methodological points.
 First, on the initial, textual inquiry of the Bruen framework, Plaintiffs have not met their burden to establish that the plain text of the Second Amendment grants them a right to purchase specific models of semiautomatic handguns.
 Second, in applying the historical inquiry of the Bruen framework-asking whether the regulation is "consistent with the Nation's historical tradition of firearm regulation," 142 S. Ct. at 2130-the Court should center its analysis on 1868, when the Fourteenth Amendment was ratified.
 Moreover, 1868 is neither a starting-line nor a cutoff; under Bruen and District of Columbia v.
 Heller, 554 U.S. 570 (2008), both earlier and later history are also relevant.
 Third, Bruen makes clear that the government need not produce a "historical twin" to a modern law to show that it is consistent with tradition; instead, the government need only show that modern and historical laws are "relevantly similar," and that, in turn, necessitates only a showing that the laws are comparably justified-not identically justified.
 See 142 S. Ct. at 2132-33.
 Moreover, in cases, like this one, involving "unprecedented societal concerns or dramatic technological changes," Bruen instructs courts to take a "more nuanced approach" to history.
 See id. at 2132.
 Fourth, Bruen's analysis reveals that a small number of laws can be sufficient to establish this nation's tradition of firearm regulation, at least so long as there is not overwhelming affirmative evidence of an enduring tradition to the contrary.
 Although not directly implicated here, given the State's robust historical record, we highlight that point in case the Court chooses to address it.